enkr1/enkr1/README.md

   <br/>
   <br/>
   <p>
     I'm an Elixir enthusiast and software engineer who loves working with this amazing language.
-When I'm not coding, I'm either working out or beatboxing.
+When I'm not coding, I'm either working out, beatboxing or producing music!
   </p>
   <br/>
   <br/>